 Obligations & Responsibilities

-The Canadian Architectural Licensing Authorities (ROAC), which includes NWTAA, requires Architects to be knowledgeable with the Act, the Bylaws and the Code of Ethics in the provinces and territories in which they are registered.
+The Canadian Architectural Licensing Authorities (ROAC), which includes the NWTAA, requires Architects to be knowledgeable with the Act, Bylaws and Code of Ethics in the provinces and territories in which they are registered.
 Architects must also comply with Mandatory Continuing Education (professional development) requirements.

 Discipline & Enforcement